eirikt/Memoizer.NET/README.markdown

 The second method, `Memoize()`, is the one that gets you into "memoizer config mode".
 The third method, `CacheFor()`, is a shortcut for `Memoize()` and gets you right into cache expiration configuration.
 The two last extension methods must be ended by `GetMemoizer()` to get hold of the `IMemoizer` object - ready for invocation.

+The "inlined" style, where the memoizer is configured and created/retrieved multiple times at runtime, works - because the memoized method handles are themselves memoized (behind the curtain).

 #### Example 3 - clearing the cache

 Removal of all the items the cache is also performed via the `IMemoizer` object.
 So, for removing the cached items from the `ExpensiveFunction` method, you may define a method for it like: